camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 ```

 <details>
-<summary>If you want to access the other services and their UI, you can port-forward those as well:</summary>
+<summary>To access the other services and their UIs, port-forward those Components as well:</summary>
 <summary>

 ```shell